tyrbo/dao/README.md

 * Docker Compose
 * Docker Machine

-The script does it's best to only install what's necessary.
+The script attempts to only install what is necessary.

 It then clones down this repo, uses bundler to install the required gems, and sets up a few symlinks for ease of use. **It is expected that Ruby is already installed.**